WilliamKopans/MatchPackageBETA/README.md

 ## To Install with Git:
-Note: This may take a significant amount of time (1-5 minutes)
+Note: This may take a few minutes (1-5 minutes)

 `install.packages("devtools")`